zhizhen-kyle-luo/ProviderInsurer/experiments/results/infliximab_crohns_2015_BUREAUCRATIC_audit.md

 History: 10-day history of small intestinal stenosis, abdominal pain

 PROVIDER TREATMENT JUSTIFICATION (from approved PA request):
-Diagnostic Confidence: 0.9
-Rationale: The patient has a well-established diagnosis of Crohn's disease and small intestinal stenosis.
-Clinical presentation of moderate-severe disease refractory to conventional therapy aligns with the need for advanced treatment.
-Infliximab is a first-line biologic therapy supported by clinical guidelines for this scenario.
-No additional diagnostic testing is required to confirm the diagnosis or severity, as objective evidence supports treatment initiation.
+Diagnosis Codes: K50.00 (Crohn's disease of small intestine without complications), K50.8 (Other Crohn's disease), K56.2 (Intestinal obstruction due to stricture of intestine)
-Differential Diagnoses: Crohn's disease with small intestinal stenosis, Small bowel obstruction secondary to stenosis Treatment Justification: Infliximab is medically necessary for the treatment of moderate-severe Crohn's disease refractory to conventional therapy.
-The patient has small intestinal stenosis causing significant symptoms, and biologic therapy is required to prevent further complications such as bowel obstruction or perforation.
-The treatment is supported by AGA guidelines for Crohn's disease management.
+Treatment Justification: Infliximab is indicated for moderate-to-severe Crohn's disease refractory to conventional treatment, including aminosalicylates and corticosteroids.
+The patient has a confirmed diagnosis of Crohn's disease with complications such as small intestinal stenosis causing significant abdominal pain.
+Current symptoms suggest active inflammation and progression of disease.
-Clinical Evidence: Patient history of Crohn's disease diagnosed in 2015, current symptoms of abdominal pain and stenosis, and failure to respond adequately to conventional therapies.
-ICD-10 codes K50.00 and K50.8 align with the diagnosis and treatment need.
+Clinical Evidence: Objective findings include 10-day history of abdominal pain and confirmed intestinal stenosis.
+Patient previously failed conventional therapy.
+Infliximab is supported by clinical guidelines for use in refractory Crohn's disease.
+This treatment is expected to reduce inflammation, prevent progression, and improve symptoms.
-Guidelines Cited: American Gastroenterological Association guidelines for Crohn's disease management, FDA-approved indications for Infliximab in Crohn's disease
+Guidelines Cited: American Gastroenterological Association (AGA) Guidelines for Crohn's Disease Management, National Institute for Health and Care Excellence (NICE) Crohn's Disease Guidelines
+Clinical Notes: HISTORY OF PRESENT ILLNESS: Patient is a 60-year-old female with known Crohn's disease (diagnosed in 2015) presenting with a 10-day history of worsening abdominal pain.
+Pain is localized to the mid-abdomen and associated with nausea.
+No vomiting, fever, or changes in bowel habits reported.
+Symptoms are consistent with small intestinal stenosis, previously confirmed as a complication of Crohn's disease.

+PAST MEDICAL HISTORY: Crohn's disease (diagnosed in 2015), Small intestinal stenosis, Hypercholesterolemia.

+MEDICATIONS: Patient has failed prior conventional therapy for Crohn's disease, including corticosteroids and aminosalicylates.

+ASSESSMENT: Moderate-to-severe Crohn's disease with complications (intestinal stenosis).
+Clinical symptoms and history align with active disease progression requiring escalation of care.

+PLAN: Request prior authorization for infliximab infusion (5 mg/kg).
+Infliximab is indicated for moderate-to-severe Crohn's disease refractory to conventional therapy.
+Supported by guidelines from AGA and NICE, infliximab is expected to reduce inflammation and prevent further complications.
+Extensive clinical documentation provided to ensure medical necessity is established.

 SERVICE REQUEST RATIONALE:
 Moderate-severe CD refractory to conventional therapy...